wheelybird/luminary/docs/configuration.md

 ## Mandatory Settings

-These variables must be set for LDAP User Manager to function:
+These variables must be set for Luminary to function:

 ### `LDAP_URI`